Third part in the series..

 Note that common mode current is usually a standing wave, and needs assessment at various locations on the feed line, and of course the standing wave pattern will vary from band to band.
 In the example above, it has been established that measurement at the point used is approximately the maximum on 80m.

-Incidentally, the current in each of the wires stand alone is 3.5A, to close to be able to differentiate with the meter, and since the common mode current is 32mA, the currents in the two wires are almost equal in magnitude but opposite in direction, ie they are well balanced.
+Incidentally, the current in each of the wires stand alone at the point of measurement is approximately 1.75A, too close to be able to differentiate with the meter, and since the common mode current is 32mA, the currents in the two wires are almost equal in magnitude but opposite in direction, ie they are well balanced.
 (Note that measuring the magnitude alone does not prove balance, a common mistake.)

 Knowing from measurement that Zcm is 50+j2000Ω, we can calculate the loss in the balun core due to Icm as 0.032^2*50=50mW.
 When the choking impedance is high enough to reduce common mode current to a small value, the power lost in the balun core can be quite low.